-Paula McCartney completed a Certificate in Photography from the International Center of Photography, New York (1996), a BFAfrom Empire State College, New York (1998), and an MFA from San Francisco Art Institute (2002).
-She is the recipient of a 2007 McKnight Artist Fellowship for Photographers, a 2005 Women’s Studio Workshop Artists’ Book Production Grant and a 2004 Aaron Siskind Foundation Individual Photographer’s Fellowship Grant.
-Recent solo exhibitions include Ornithological Interpretations at Rochester Art Center, Rochester, MN, Bird Watching at Women’s Studio Workshop, Rosendale, New York, and Constructed Landscapes at 364 Hayes Street Contemporary Art, San Francisco.
-Her work is also held in the permanent collections of the Museum of Modern Art, New York; San Francisco Arts Commission; and Stanford University, Palo Alto, California.http://www.paulamccartney.com
+Paula McCartney completed a Certificate in Photography from the International Center of Photography, New York (1996), a BFA from Empire State College, New York (1998), and an MFA from San Francisco Art Institute (2002).
+She is the recipient of a 2007 and 2013 McKnight Artist Fellowship for Photographers, a 2005 Women’s Studio Workshop Artists’ Book Production Grant and a 2004 Aaron Siskind Foundation Individual Photographer’s Fellowship Grant.
+Recent solo exhibitions include Bird Watching at the Indianapolis Museum of Art, Indiana and A Field Guide to Snow and Ice at Kopeikin Gallery, Los Angeles, California.
+Her work is also held in the permanent collections of the Museum of Modern Art, New York; Smithsonian American Art Museum, Washington DC; and Minneapolis Institute of Arts, MN, among others.

 Rather than settling for what nature has to offer, I have taken control and adorned the trees with their longed for, but absent, tenants. —Paula McCartney